scenerystack/community/docs/reference/api/scenery/scenery.md

 # scenery

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/scenery.js](https://github.com/phetsims/scenery/blob/main/js/scenery.js) for the most up-to-date information.

 ## Overview

 The main 'scenery' namespace object for the exported (built) API.
 Used internally in some places where there are